 Best soft pull credit cards

-If you need to build credit or control spending and are set on avoiding a hard credit inquiry, there are a handful of true soft pull credit cards worth considering.
+If you need to build credit or control spending and are set on avoiding a hard credit inquiry, a handful of true soft pull credit cards are worth considering.

 Here are some of your best (and only) soft pull credit card options: